AdelWang/llm_sft/README.md

 - [IDEA-CCNL/Ziya-LLaMA-13B-v1](https://huggingface.co/IDEA-CCNL/Ziya-LLaMA-13B-v1)
 - [llama-7b-hf](https://huggingface.co/decapoda-research/llama-7b-hf)

-use --lora to enable lora training, --do_eval will generate a pred_for_eval.json file in output_dir with the following format:
+use --lora to enable lora training use --gradient_checkpointing to enable graident_checkpointing --do_eval will generate a pred_for_eval.json file in output_dir with the following format:
 ```
 [
     {